 The City Council may enforce repeated or serious violations of the rules set forth in this Manual through a censure action placed on a Council agenda.
 Nothing in this Manual shall be cited to invalidate a properly noticed and acted upon action of the City Council.
-Any rule set forth in this Manual may be suspended by a 2/3 vote of the Council.
+Any rule set forth in this Manual may be suspended by three votes of the Council.